Pandas is a wrapper on top of NumPy (and several other libraries, including Matplotlib)

 When we perform the operation the indexes are matched,

-where a number cannot be found (i.e. the operation contains a NaN
+where a number cannot be found (i.e. the operation contains a NaN),

-pandas automatically inserts a NaN
+pandas automatically inserts a NaN as the result.